Enid Marx: Honours

 Enid Marx became a member of the Society of Wood Engravers in 1925.
 She was also a member of the Red Rose Guild.
 She was awarded the distinguished status of Royal Designer for Industry by the British Royal Society of Arts in 1944.
 Marx was one of the designers chosen to exhibit in the Royal Pavilion at the Festival of Britain in 1951.
 London Transport Museum recorded an Oral History with Marx in 1980.

 Personal life

 During the late 1950s and 1960s, Marx lived with her partner Margaret Lambert in St Andrews, Scotland.
-Lambert was a lecturer in history at the University of St Andrews.
+Lambert, a lecturer in history at the University of St Andrews, died in 1995.
 Marx died in London on 18 May 1998, aged 95.

 Legacy

+Marx's archive was left to the Victoria and Albert Museum.

 Retrospective exhibitions of Marx's work have taken place at the Pallant House Gallery in Chichester during 2012 and in London from May to September 2018 at the House of Illustration.
 Items from her textile collection were displayed as part of an exhibition in London in 2020.
+The Compton Verney Art Gallery, Warwickshire will host an exhibition of her work from July 2026 to January 2027.
+Compton Verney also holds the Enid Marx/Margaret Lambert Collection of Folk Art in its permanent collection.

 In April 2022, English Heritage unveiled a blue plaque in Marx's honour on her former home and studio at 39 Thornhill Road, Barnsbury, Islington, London.